Hormone Journal

 Integrated platforms that combine hormone optimisation with GLP-1 weight-loss medications under one clinical team beat fragmented care on consistency and outcomes — but only when paired with quarterly follow-up labs and dedicated coaching.

-Hormone imbalances and weight management challenges often share common metabolic roots, yet most telehealth platforms address them as separate concerns.
-Thorough hormone health platforms integrate diagnostic testing, hormone optimisation, and evidence-based weight loss protocols under unified clinical oversight.
+Hormone imbalances and weight management challenges often share common metabolic roots, yet most telehealth platforms treat them as separate concerns.
+Comprehensive hormone health platforms bring diagnostic testing, hormone optimisation, and evidence-based weight loss protocols together under unified clinical oversight.

 Key takeaways

-• Thorough platforms test thyroid, sex hormones, and metabolic markers simultaneously rather than offering single-hormone panels.
+• Full-panel platforms test thyroid, sex hormones, and metabolic markers simultaneously rather than offering single-hormone panels.

 • Integrated programs coordinate hormone therapy and weight loss medications through a single clinical team using shared lab data.